MASILab/connectoflow_spider/README.md

     operations to ensure streamlines have terminations in the provided atlas.
 Moreover, connection-wise cleaning processes that remove loops, discard spurious streamlines and discard incoherent curvatures are used to remove as many false positives as possible [5].
-- COMMT: To further decrease the number of invalid streamlines and assign a quantitative weight to each streamline, Convex Optimization Modeling for Micro-structure Informed Tractography (COMMIT) [6,7] is used.
+- COMMIT: To further decrease the number of invalid streamlines and assign a quantitative weight to each streamline, Convex Optimization Modeling for Micro-structure Informed Tractography (COMMIT) [6,7] is used.
 This not only allows the removal of aberrant or spurious streamlines, but it was shown to increase reproducibility of connectivity measures by being more robust to various tractography biases.